vkbo/novelWriter/docs/source/project_references.rst

 there for you to use in whatever way you wish.
 Of course, the content of the documents can be added to the manuscript, or an outline document.
 If you want to compile a single document of all your notes, you can do this from the :guilabel:`Manuscript Build` tool.

+.. versionadded:: 2.2
+   Tags are no longer case sensitive.
+The tags are by default displayed with the capitalisation you use when defining the tag, but you don't have to use the same capitalisation when referencing it later.

+.. versionadded:: 2.3
+   Tags can have an optional display name for manuscript builds as a second parameter.

 Example of a heading with a tag for a character of the story: